Lemoncode/parcel-by-sample/06 typescript/README.md

 # Basic sample

-It's time to test how gastby behaves when using Typescript.
+It's time to test how parcel behaves when using Typescript.

 # Steps to build it